Local Democracy Reporting Service

 The Local Democracy Reporting Service (LDRS) is an initiative in the United Kingdom funded by the BBC.
 The scheme pays for the employment of journalists by local independent news outlets, in order to improve the coverage of issues relating to local democracy.
-Its core purpose is stated as being "to provide impartial coverage of the regular business and workings of local authorities in the UK, and other relevant democratic institutions such as mayoralties, combined authority areas, P&CCs, quangos, etc."
+Its core purpose is stated as being "to provide impartial coverage of the regular business and workings of local authorities in the UK, and other relevant democratic institutions such as mayoralties, combined authority areas, PCCs, quangos, etc."

 The scheme launched in 2017.
 As of the 2021 contracting round, 165 Local Democracy Reporters (LDRs) were employed by eighteen participating organisations, ranging from large bodies including DC Thomson, Reach plc, Newsquest and the Evening Standard, to smaller outlets such as Radio Exe and Social Spider, a community interest company which publishes three north London community newspapers.

 Stories written by LDRs are pooled and can be used at no cost by over a thousand participating news organisations, including the BBC.
 LDRS stories have featured on national BBC radio and television news programmes.
 In the first four years of the scheme almost a quarter of a million stories were filed, with a peak of 1,321 in a seven-day period in September 2021.

 The scheme has been replicated in New Zealand and Canada.